 Perhaps shadowed by the news of its acquisition of Otto (self-driving trucks) is Uber’s acquisition of Geometric Intelligence.
 Not much is known about Geometric Intelligence, but it’s speculated that it was an acqui-hire to position Uber as an AI company.
 2017 will be interesting as we await the products of the talent pool hired through Otto and Geometric Intelligence.

 While all the major industry players are American, Baidu’s accomplishments cannot be overlooked.
-Headed by Andrew Ng, Baidu released DeepBench in September, an open source benchmark for testing how fast processors train neural networks.
+Headed by Andrew Ng, Baidu released DeepBench in September, an open-source benchmark for testing how fast processors train neural networks.
 PaddlePaddle, Baidu’s Python-based deep learning framework, showed impressive speech transcription in Chinese.

 - Apple: Outside of hiring Russ Salakhutdinov from CMU, Apple just started publishing their work.
-It has also acquired Seattle-based AI startup, Turi earlier this year.
+It has also acquired a Seattle-based AI startup, Turi earlier this year.

 - Amazon: Amazon’s machine learning suite is limited compared to Google, Microsoft, and Facebook.
 However, given the lead Alexa has in the voice market along with the new line of products released at re:Invent this year, Amazon is investing more in this sector.